mkopsho/kopsho-cafe/blog/django-futz-1.md

 Aside from modern cloud computing platforms, I wanted to learn more languages, frameworks, and interesting or newer ways of building technology.
 My collection of potential jobs covers the gamut of technology, so I figure I should at least dabble in a bunch of them while entering the field.
 Enter Python, Django, and GraphQL.
 I wanted to create a barebones Django backend which supported a React frontend and used GraphQL to ferry data back and forth.

-## Django!
+## Enter Django!
-Django is commonly referred to as "Python's equivalent to Rails".
+Django is commonly referred to as Python's equivalent to Rails.
 I've already [dabbled](./flatiron/rails-the-great-humbler.html) with [Rails](./flatiron/slaying-trout-with-json.html) a [bunch](./flatiron/react-conventions-and-stewardship.html), so I felt confident in my ability to figure Django out.

 And because Django has a rich community, I did just that!
 First of all, the Python community has many tools that help users create independent virtual environments so that their Python versions, packages, and other miscellany stay scoped to the project that they're trying to build.
 I decided to use [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv):
 ```